About

 Britton competing at HyperX Arena

-Before any of that, I was a racing kid who taught himself to design because nobody was going to build his brand for him.
+Before any of that, I was a racing kid who taught himself how to design and code so I could create my own website and brand for the racing team.

-When I wasn't racing, I was building things.
-At 16, I started Emerald Pacific Outfitters — a scrappy brand that made apparel and shot videos to help action sports athletes in the Pacific Northwest get noticed by sponsors.
-That eventually became Empac.
+When I wasn't racing, I started building things.
+At 18, I started Emerald Pacific Outfitters: a scrappy brand that made apparel and short videos to help action sports athletes in the Pacific Northwest get noticed by sponsors.
+Some of those videos even helped out a local BMX team, Ride and Glide, earn a feature on King 5 with Paul Silvi.
+Once I was done with action sports, Emerald Pacific became Empac: a consultancy that builds custom solutions and guides established businesses with their marketing needs.

 To fund it, I worked at the Apple Store in Tacoma.
 I kept submitting work samples to Apple's corporate teams until one of them invited me to Cupertino for a project.
 I spent five months designing internal tools, building product guides, and supporting the UX team on usability research.
 When that wrapped up, T‑Mobile brought me in.

-I started at T-Mobile as a design intern.
-Four roles and eight years later, I lead creative development for some of their highest-priority digital experiences — the savings calculator used by millions of customers, FN5GL, Super Bowl landing pages, campaign deal hubs, and the T-Mobile.com redesign.
-The work is fast, high-stakes, and built for an audience of tens of millions.
+I started at T‑Mobile as a design intern.
+Four roles and eight years later, I lead creative development for the savings calculator, Super Bowl landing pages, Friday Night 5G Lights, campaign deal hubs, and the T‑Mobile.com redesign.
+All the work at T‑Mobile ships to tens of millions of people, and moves incredibly fast.

-Empac has been running the whole time.
+Meanwhile, Empac has been running the whole time in the background.
 What started as a one-person action sports brand has evolved into a consultancy that helps established businesses figure out the right technology approach for their business.
-Sometimes that means configuring what they already have.
-Sometimes it means finding them the right platform.
-Sometimes it means building something custom from scratch.
-The value is knowing which one.
+Sometimes that means configuring what they already have, sometimes it means finding them the right platform.
+Or, we might need to build something custom from scratch.
+The main challenge is identifying which direction to go and what will be the right call for my clients.

 How I Work